tkalir/backend-wdata-code-challenge/README.md

     ```

 ## What is Expected
-- Send us a URL to a working service with an example of how to use it.
-For example: `http://my-cool-service.com/weather/data?lat=42.332&lon=35.421`
-- Send us the source code, or even better, a link to a git repository with the source code.
+- A working end to end service.
+- A github repository with your solution.
+- Add a section to your readme: `How to use this service` for example `http://my-cool-service.com/weather/data?lat=42.332&lon=35.421` **Make sure that the URL that you are providing is WORKING!** (`curl <YOUR_URŁ>` should provide a result)

 ### Implementation
 The service should have 2 parts: